Laser company for medical applications - Modulight

 ML8500

-ML8500 is an automatic system for illuminating well plates.
+ML8500 is a fully automated biomedical illumination system for well plate and petri dish samples.
 ML8500 has up to six built-in lasers.
 Cloud-based composition of illumination programs can be done remotely which enables effective research work.
 ML8500 keeps sample plates within a specified temperature and CO2 range.

 Search all Modulight products: